Print

 Palliative care

-Palliative care is one method of treatment that may be offered to you.
-It is aimed at making an individual and their family and caregivers, feel comfortable and supported.
+Palliative care aims to making a patient and their family and caregivers, feel comfortable and supported.
 It is different to care methods that aim to cure or treat a condition.
 Palliative care can help reduce the number of visits to hospital and helps people feel less burdened by their symptoms.
 It includes managing any physical pain, difficult emotions or other distress as well as giving social, psychological and spiritual support.

 Find out more about palliative care for people living with COPD and ILD.